StarPlayrX/bigmac/README.md

 ## 🍔 bigmac
 Big Sur macOS 11 Mac Pro patcher

+Looks like legacy usb has been fixed for Big Sur.
+I will be add testing that put this weekend.
+It may improve USB1 devices.
+Patching the base system may happen.
+I have mixed feels on it as I'd like the USB installer to be stock if possible.
 #### Support does not come with bigmac.
 I work on many projects.
 This is one that I do in my spare time.
 #### Issues are to be used for reporting bugs or features.